-- 1. Seven teams in Class A and six teams in Classes B & C will qualify for the state championships by winning their respective district tournaments. - 2.
-One additional team in Class A and two additional teams in Classes B & C, which fail to qualify through district tournament competition, will be chosen to complete the eight-team tournament field. - 3.
-These wild-card teams will be selected in the following manner: - a.
+- 1. Seven teams in Class A, eight teams in Class B and eight teams in Class C will qualify for the state championships by winning their respective district tournaments. - 2.
+One additional team in Class A that fails to qualify through district tournament competition, will be chosen to complete the eight-team tournament field. - 3.
+These wildcard teams will be selected in the following manner: - a.
 Only the contests between varsity Nebraska teams and varsity teams from states contiguous with Nebraska will be considered when calculating the point totals.
-All win-loss records for out-of-state opponents will be updated though the end of October 6th, 2017. - b.
+All win-loss records for out-of-state opponents will be updated through the end of Thursday, October 7th, 2021. - b.
 The results of all such contests played through the district tournaments shall be used. - c.
 This includes regularly scheduled contests, tournament contests, and district contests. - 4.
-FORFEITS: Teams shall receive wild-card points for forfeited losses if the forfeit was due to extenuating circumstances (such as weather) between the two schools.
-No wild-card points shall be awarded for losses when the forfeit is imposed by the Executive Director or Board of Directors; an appeal to the Executive Director would be heard if the infraction leading to the NSAA imposed forfeiture was self-reported by the school. - 5.
-FORFEITS: When a school's varsity team is unable to complete the season, those remaining teams on that school's regular season schedule shall receive forfeit wins for those scheduled contests and shall be awarded wild-card points for those forfeit wins.
-Wild-card points will be determined by the forfeiting team's record at the time of seeding for postseason competition. - 6.
+FORFEITS: Teams shall receive wildcard points for forfeited losses if the forfeit was due to extenuating circumstances (such as weather) between the two schools.
+No wildcard points shall be awarded for losses when the forfeit is imposed by the Executive Director or Board of Directors; an appeal to the Executive Director would be heard if the infraction leading to the NSAA imposed forfeiture was self-reported by the school. - 5.
+FORFEITS: When a school's varsity team is unable to complete the season, those remaining teams on that school's regular season schedule shall receive forfeit wins for those scheduled contests and shall be awarded wildcard points for those forfeit wins.
+Wildcard points will be determined by the forfeiting team's record at the time of seeding for postseason competition. - 6.
 Varsity teams of schools located in contiguous states will be converted to a Nebraska classification using enrollment figures obtained from that state's activities association. - 7.
 The following point evaluation scale will be used to determine a team's total points:

-1st Division 2 nd Division 3 rd Division 4 th Division
+1 st Division 2 nd Division 3 rd Division 4 th Division

 Team Team Team Team

 Victory Over 50 47 44 41

 Loss To 39 36 33 30